The Story of Hobbiton

-September 1998: Peter Jackson’s team spots the farm during an aerial location search and approaches the Alexander family - unfortunately, they knocked on the door while the family were watching an international test rugby match and were told to go away and wait!
-Eventually they were given an audience, a contract was signed and history was made.
+September 1998: Peter Jackson’s team spots the farm during an aerial location search and approaches its owners, the Alexander family for permission.
+Unfortunately, they knocked on the door while the family were watching an international test rugby match and were told to go away and wait!
+Eventually, they were given an audience, a contract was signed and history was made.

-March 1999: Site construction starts at Hobbiton, with the New Zealand army contracted to dig a road into the property.
+March 1999: Site construction starts at Hobbiton.
+The New Zealand army is contracted to dig a road into the property.

 December 1999: Filming begins at Hobbiton and lasts for three months.